BettercareHealth/bettercare/newborn-care/test-14.md

 ---
 book: Newborn Care
 title: Test 14.
-Birth defects
+Congenital Disorders
 layout: test
 ---

-# Test 14: Birth defects
+## Test 14: Congenital Disorders

-1. How many infants are born with a birth defect?
+1. How many infants are born with a congenital disorder?
 	-	1%
 	+	3%
 	-	5%
 	-	10%
-2. Which infants should be examined after delivery for a birth defect?
+2. Which infants should be examined after delivery for a structural congenital disorder?
 	-	Postterm infants
 	-	Infants with 3 vessels in their umbilical cord
 	-	Infants that have a low Apgar score
 	+	All infants
-3. When should you anticipate the birth of an infant with a birth defect?
+3. When should you anticipate the birth of an infant with a congenital disorder?
 	-	In patients younger than 35 years
 	-	In patients who received penicillin during early pregnancy
 	+	In patients with poorly controlled diabetes